andrewharvey/asgs2pgsql/README.md

 The filename/table name and attribute mappings are defined in `csv2pgsql.map`.

-Next we load the geometries into these PostgreSQL tables from the SHAPE files using,
+Next we load geometries into _ogr tables from the SHAPE files using,

     ./05-load-geom.pl < shp2pgsql.map

 Again the schema mapping is controlled by the `shp2pgsql.map` file.

-Please note that these scripts are still a work in progress and should be considered EXPERIMENTAL.
-Use at your own risk.
+By now we have the csv data in the _csv tables and shp file data in _ogr tables.
+We then use the 06 script generated from 05 to correct column types in the _ogr tables so we can then join them using the common key using,

+    psql --username abs -f 06-cast-ogr.sql

+Next to join the csv and ogr tables together we run,

+    psql --username abs -f 07-create-asgs-schema.sql

+And finally fixup the geometry_columns table and cleanup the _ogr and _csv tables leaving just the final joined tables with,

+    psql --username abs -f 08-clean-ogr.sql

 Producing PG Dump files
 =======